Tembrel/async-pizza/README.md

 1. Putting the grated cheese on top of the sauce.

 Some of these tasks depend on others.
-For example, you can't let the dough rise (2) until the ingredients for the dough are combined (1).
+For example, you can't put the sauce on top of the crust (6) until both the ingredients for the sauce are combined (3) and the risen dough is rolled out into a crust (5).
 The complete DAG of dependencies looks like this:
 ```
 1 --> 2 --> 5 --\